CudoVentures/bdjuno/README.md

 - add database -> url to be the connection string from the .env plus appending "?sslmode=disable&search_path=public"
 - add database -> partition_size: 100000
 - add database -> partition_batch: 1000
-- add actions -> host: 127.0.0.1 (or any other value)
-- add actions -> port: 3100 (or any other value)
+- add actions -> port: 3286 (don't change the port because exactly this port is exposed in docker-compose.yaml)

 ### .env

-- check for missing values in .env based on .env.sample
+- check for missing values in .env based on .env-prod.sample

 ### database